patrickm68/website-Nodejs/docs/basics.md

 ### Assertions

-In order to verify the expected behavior of a web application, it's content should be checked.
+In order to verify the expected behavior of a web application, its content should be checked.
 CodeceptJS provides built-in assertions for that.
 They start with a `see` (or `dontSee`) prefix.

 The most general and common assertion is `see`, which checks visilibility of a text on a page: